 So for the first part of last year, we ditched “no tech Thursday” and started “library Wednesday”.

-This met with a lot less resistance from the teenage book worm, but the little guy wasn’t exactly thrilled.
-He put up a good fight every week even though once he got there he actually enjoyed himself.
+This met with a lot less resistance from the teenage bookworm, but the little guy wasn’t exactly thrilled.
+He put up a good fight every week even though once he got actually got to the library he actually enjoyed himself.
 Our nearest library has a nice outdoor seating area with a fountain, and he really liked sitting out there to do his homework.
-Yet every week it was complain-complain starting at dinner and lasting pretty much until we walked in the library door.
-Finally, he wore us down, and we abandoned our weekly book run.
+Yet every week it was complain, complain, complain.
+It started at dinner and lasted pretty much until we walked through the library door.
+He finally wore us down, and we abandoned our weekly book run.

-We each wrote down 5-10 places we could go or activities we would like to do as a family, and each week we pick from the list.
+We each wrote down 5-10 places we could go or activities we would like to do as a family, and then each week we pick from the list.
 It has been super successful!
-We have very little complaining, and we have really had a lot of fun!
+There has been very little complaining, and we have really had a lot of fun!
 Summer has kind of thrown us off schedule a bit, but with school starting up in a week, I am ready to get us back on track.

-2. The Wii has a lot of multiplayer games that are still fun even if the players all have various skill levels.
+2. The Wii has a lot of multiplayer games that are still fun even if the players all have varying skill levels.
 We have played Mario Kart races and had tennis or bowling tournaments.
 This is a good fall back activity for nights when the kids have a lot of homework or one of us gets home from work a little late.
 We don’t have to waste time driving somewhere, and everyone can play in their PJ’s.

-4. Board and card games are an entertaining (and cheap) way to spend quality time.
-The little guy is obsessed with Monopoly which I hate, but I occasionally take one for the team especially since our edition has a speed version.
-Cards are pretty easy if you have little ones, games like gold fish or old maid are simple to teach and learn.
-We recently bought a game called “Exploding Kittens”; it is an absolutely ridiculous card game from the guy that created The Oatmeal.
+4. Games are an entertaining and cheap way to spend quality time.
+The little guy is obsessed with Monopoly...which I hate, but I occasionally take one for the team especially since our edition has a speed version.
+Cards are pretty easy if you have little ones, games like goldfish or old maid are simple to teach and learn.
+We recently bought a game called Exploding Kittens, and it is an absolutely ridiculous card game from the guy that created The Oatmeal.